-Course List Code Title Credits Select one of the following: 3-4 Applied Human Anatomy and Physiology I Introduction to Anatomy and Physiology (lecture & lab) Human Anatomy and Physiology I (lecture)
+Course List Code Title Credits Select one of the following: 3-4 Applied Human Anatomy and Physiology I Introduction to Anatomy and Physiology (lecture & lab) Anatomy and Physiology I (Lecture)

-and Human Anatomy and Physiology I (lab)or BIOL 2404
+and Anatomy and Physiology I (Lab)or BIOL 2404

-Introduction to Anatomy and Physiology (lecture & lab) Human Anatomy and Physiology II (lecture)
+Introduction to Anatomy and Physiology (lecture & lab) Anatomy and Physiology II (Lecture)

-and Human Anatomy and Physiology II (lab)or BIOL 2404
+and Anatomy and Physiology II (Lab)or BIOL 2404

 Introduction to Anatomy and Physiology (lecture & lab) HPRS 1206 Essentials of Medical Terminology 2 HPRS 1201 Introduction to Health Professions (Surgical Technology) 2

 - Attend a mandatory information meeting as posted on the San Jacinto College website.